 The survey report will pinpoint all the locations of ACMs, and the extent of the ACM contamination.
 The report also states if there is a probability for danger in removing the contamination.
 If there are areas inaccessible to the surveyor where he cannot acquire samples, it is presumed those areas do contain ACMs.
 The report must be filed with the local office of your Construction and Design Coordinator (CDM).

-Your CDM is a qualified and licensed professional in health and safety standards, and their job is to advise you on health and safety issues that arise from the refurbishing of your building.
+Your CDM is a qualified and licensed professionals in health and safety standards, and their job is to advise you on health and safety issues that arise from the refurbishing of your building.
 They have the knowledge, skills and experience to guide you successfully through each stage of the project from planning to construction including communications with proper authorities and construction professionals.